 Appropriate energy storage capacity is one thing, though energy storage is not without losses either, as the following table shows.

 Why is energy storage so difficult?

 Nowadays, energy storage seems simple.
 For example, many companies offer photovoltaic systems along with battery storage.
 Energy storage to cover daily consumption has an expensive but easy solution.
 However, the problem is energy storage to cover the whole year and seasons.
-For most countries, the highest energy consumption is in autumn and winter, when there is little wind in the inland and little Sun.
-Consider, for example, a small residential home that consumes annually about 3,000 kWh of electricity and about 15,000 kWh of natural gas for space heating.
+For most countries, the highest energy consumption is in autumn and winter, when there is little wind inland and little Sun.
+Consider, for example, a small residential home that consumes about 3,000 kWh of electricity annually and about 15,000 kWh of natural gas for space heating.

 Note that more than half (51% in 2015) of a household’s annual energy consumption is for just two energy end uses: space heating and air conditioning.
 These seasonal and energy-intensive uses vary significantly by geographic location, home size, structure, equipment, and the fuel used.
 Residential homes consume about 91 kWh (3,000/365 + 15,000/180) energy per winter day.